Daniel-olaO/StudentAPI-nodeJs/README.md

 # Student Web Server

-Student Web Server is a RESTful API that manages student's and courses' information the API performs CRUD operations on student and course information, and returns the results in JSON format.
+Student Web Server is a RESTful API that manages students' and courses' information.
+The API performs CRUD operations on student and course data (stored in MongoDB), and returns the results in JSON format.
 The API can allow students to register for courses, and students can view their current courses.

 ## Table of Contents